Cmentarzysko Lokomotyw PKP

 THE ABANDONED TRAIN GRAVEYARD IN POLAND

 This is the ‘Cmentarzysko Lokomotyw PKP’.
 It is a graveyard for old rolling stock of the Polish National Railway, PKP, or Polskie Koleje Państwowe.
-On this graveyard, proud old, worn-out locomotives are rusting and quietly waiting to be scrapped.
-Partly the locomotives are restored and also parts are re-used in the close-by workshop.
+Proud old, worn-out locomotives rust on this graveyard, quietly waiting to be scrapped.
+The workshop nearby partly restores the locomotives and re-uses parts.

 The PKP is the dominant railway operator in Poland.
 It is the main provider of railway services, holding an almost complete monopoly on long-distance passenger services.
-It is both supported and partly funded by the government.
-In Poland, there are 18.513 kilometers of railway tracks managed by PKP.
+The government both supports and partly funds it.
+PKP manages 18,513 kilometers of railway tracks in Poland.

 Classes and Types of Locomotives